 The Codex Alimentarius Commission has established several maximum residue limits (MRLs) for residues of 2,4-D in/on various plant and animal commodities.
-No Codex MRLs have been established, however, for the crops covered by this tolerance action: Hop, soybean, and wild rice.
+No Codex MRLs have been established, however, for the crops Start Printed Page 43308covered by this tolerance action: Hop, soybean, and wild rice.

 A developmental neurotoxicity study, a subchronic inhalation toxicity study, a repeat 2-generation reproduction study (using the new protocol) addressing concerns for endocrine disruption (thyroid and immunotoxicity measures), grape processing study, wheat hay field trials, and limited irrigated crop studies (sugar beet roots and tops and strawberries) are requested.